 Resins that have higher flexural properties (less stiff) are at a greater risk of warping and may not be suitable for high accuracy applications.

-Material jetting is considered the most accurate form of 3D printing because there is no heat involved in the printing process warping and shrinkage rarely occur.
+PolyJet is a very accurate form of 3D printing because there is no heat involved in the printing process warping and shrinkage rarely occur.

 Most dimensional accuracy issues relate to features and thin walls that are printed below printer specifications.
 Material jetting prints support as a solid structure from a soft secondary material that is removed after printing.
 The solid nature of the support results in surfaces in contact with the support being printed to a high level of accuracy.
 Care must be taken when handling parts produced via material jetting as they can warp and dimensionally change as a result of exposure to ambient heat, humidity, or sunlight.